dkprog/webrtc-grid-demo-livekit/README.md

 - Consumer: initial screen for consumers (`/`).
 Subscribes to the room and renders every published camera track in a grid.
 - Producer (`/producer`): open in another tab to publish a browser webcam into the room.

-Both roles join the same LiveKit room and fetch their access token from the LiveKit sandbox token server.
+Both roles join the same LiveKit room and fetch their access token from the LiveKit token server.

 ### gst-producer